Roman mosaic at Boscéaz near Orbe in western Switzerland, shows a pastoral scene including a herdsman blowing a horn.

 Earliest known depiction of a herdsman playing to cows during milking, on a stained glass window from the former church at Hof Adelboden in the canton of Glarus.

-Etching by Daniel Lindtmayer of another mountain scene showing a herdsman playing an alphorn to soothe the cows during milking.
+Drawing by Daniel Lindtmayer of another mountain scene showing a herdsman playing an alphorn to soothe the cows during milking.
 One of a set of designs for heraldic stained glass window panels.

-Michael Praetorius in Syntagma Musicum described long wooden trumpets bound in bark with which Swiss herdsmen used to wander about the cities in search of food.
+Michael Praetorius in Syntagma Musicum described long wooden trumpets bound in bark upon which Swiss herdsmen used to play in the cities for a few coins during the winter.